deepgrace/smp/README.md

 ```

 ## Introduction
-Smp is a stateful metaprogramming library, which is header-only, extensible and modern C++ oriented.
+smp is a stateful metaprogramming library, which is header-only, extensible and modern C++ oriented.
 It exhibits a form of stateful metaprogramming of compile time type list, index sequence generator and provides many powerful algorithms for manipulating structure elements.

-Smp is mainly consist of three parts:
+smp is mainly consist of three parts:
 - **fuple**   A flat tuple implemented with multiple inheritance is a drop-in replacement for std::tuple
 - **indexer** A compile time type list and index sequence generator with queryable type states embeded in it
 - **reflect** A reflection library enable you to manipulate structure elements by index or type and provides many std::tuple like methods